rmetzler/bliki/wiki/dev/builds.md

   builds amplifies the benefits of early testing and, if your acceptance tests are good, when your project is done.
 * **It should not need repeating**.
-Once you declare a particular set of build products "done", you should be able to use those products as-is any time you need them.
+Once you declare a particular set of build products “done,” you should be able to use those products as-is any time you need them.
 Without this, you will eventually find yourself rebuilding the same code from the same release over and over again.